 That’s when acoustic caulk comes in handy!
 It will give you great effects, and you won’t have to redo it for at least three, or even four, years.
 It’s a quick fix with a high level of durability, and that’s why it’s so awesome.

-If you want to learn more about acoustic caulk, why it is better than regular caulk, and how to use it around the windows, then follow this link.
+If you’re interested in learning more about acoustic caulk, understanding why it’s superior to regular caulk, and discovering how to use it around your windows, simply follow this link for additional information.

 There’s one more way you can reduce noise leakage and energy waste.
 In order to do that, you’ll need a weatherstripping tape!
 This tape can be bought in various forms, and it can be made out of many materials.
 Some of the materials used for these tapes are foam, rubber and silicone, but the list doesn’t end there.

 You can determine which materials best suits your needs by taking into consideration the amount of friction your window will receive, the exposure to weather and the overall look of your window with it.
-My personal favorite is the Closed-Cell Foam Tape.
+My personal favorite is the Open-Cell Foam Tape.
 However, you should see for yourself which material is going to work for your windows.

 All in all, the weather-stripping sealers will serve as powerful gap blockers.
 It will take you just 30 minutes or less, to cover your whole window (and half of this time you’ll be cleaning it).
-So, here’s what you need to do:
+You basically need to do: